 5. WHAT IS OUR STRATEGIC PROGRAM ROADMAP?

 The MSP is responsible for delivering a strategic roadmap to ensure the long-term success of the program and that the plan meets all agreed objectives.
 Forward-thinking is a success factor.

 6. HOW DO WE KNOW WE ARE COMPLIANT WITH LABOR LEGISLATION?

-May I please see the latest audit results, issue log, etc. – audit the auditor!
-Quarterly audits ensure compliance with the ever-changing labor legislation.
+Audit the auditor!
+Ask to see the latest audit results, issue log, etc. – Quarterly audits ensure compliance with the ever-changing labor legislation.
 Dig deep and ask direct questions.
 Remember – penalties can be severe.